sahilmalhotra0510/Projects/location/setup/customize/README.md

 - For chat.cy.ts, the beforeEach block is reverted to the previous version.
 - The code handles duplicates.

-Run in the root of your website to reactivate Ollama prior to syncing:
+Run in the root of your website to reactivate Ollama prior to syncing.

-	python projects/location/setup/customize/sync.py "projects"

-After completing code updates using the "projects" repo, make a fork of this repo: [github.com/datascape/open-webui](https://github.com/datascape/open-webui)
+Make a fork of: [github.com/datascape/open-webui](https://github.com/datascape/open-webui)

-Pull your fork locally, then run:
+Pull your fork locally, then run in your webroot to update the open-webui repo:

 	python projects/location/setup/customize/sync.py "open-webui"